lsst/rtn-029/index.rst

   |-- 141825.fits
   ...

-To prepare the data for ingestion into the new repository we used the Python script below to generate file ``refcat.ecsv`` which is needed when ingesting the catalogs:
+To prepare the data for ingestion into the new repository we used the Python script below to generate the file ``refcat.ecsv`` which is needed when ingesting the catalogs:

 .. code-block:: python